Royal Liberty School: Houses

 The school's houses were previously known as Danes, Normans, Romans and Saxons.
-Then there was a period where they were known as Darwin, Newton, Rutherford and Salk.
+Then there was a period when they were known as Darwin, Newton, Rutherford and Salk.
 They are now known as Discovery, Challenger, Endeavour, Voyager and Apollo to reflect the school's status as a Science College.
+In the academic year of 2023, the names are changing to birds of prey.
+The plan is to change Apollo to Hawk, Challenger to Eagle, Discovery to Osprey Endeavour to Kestrel and Voyager to Falcon.